agni-datta/csLaTeX/csthm/README.md

 ## Overview

 The `csthm` package provides customized theorem-like environments specifically designed for computer science documents.
-It offers a set of pre-defined theorem styles and environments to streamline the creation of theorems, definitions, remarks, and other common structures in computer science papers and documents.
+It offers a set of predefined theorem styles and environments to streamline the creation of theorems, definitions, remarks, and other common structures in computer science papers and documents.

 ## Features